-Abigail Breslin on Boob Job Rumors and ‘Unrealistic’ Beauty Standards
+Abigail Breslin on Boob Job Rumors and Fighting Unfair Beauty Standards

 Though Breslin eventually learned to ignore the tabloids’ coverage of her, she couldn’t shake the sexist difference between the way that she and her mistakes were written about versus her male peers.
 “It’s a double standard.
 If you open up a tabloid, you see 20 pictures of women with the wrong pair of jeans on with the wrong top, but you never see a paparazzi picture of a guy coming out of a bathroom with his face not shaven perfectly or his zipper down,” Breslin says.
 “It’s about the way society discusses those things.
 When a guy looks messy, it’s, ‘Oh, he’s just a guy being a guy.
 It’s so charming.’
 When it’s a woman, it’s, ‘Wow.
 She’s really let herself go.
 She doesn’t care about herself.
 She’s going off the deep end.’
 There’s much more targeted negativity toward women.
 The forgiveness level for men is much higher.”

-There’s much more targeted negativity toward women.
+There’s more negativity targeted toward women.
 The forgiveness level for men is much higher.

 Breslin’s fight against unrealistic beauty standards is why she’s defended female celebrities, such as Selena Gomez, against body-shaming, and called out fitness companies, such as Gold’s Gym, for promoting thinness and suggesting that the sole purpose of working out is to become skinny—a lesson that Breslin herself has had to learn.